ffund/tcp-ip-essentials/lab-static-basic/routing-subnet.md

 On "romeo", run

 ```
-ip neigh show dev EXPIFACE1
+ip neigh show dev eth1
 ```

 and

 ```
-ip route
+ip route show dev eth1
 ```

-to see the current ARP table and routing table.
+to see the current ARP table and route table for the experiment interface.

+Note that in the route table entry, the first column shows the destination address and prefix length for which the route applies.
+In case a route is for a single host, instead of for a network address, then no prefix length is specified.

 Save these for your lab report.
 Are there any entries in either table that apply to the address 10.10.10.100?

 Then, run

 ```
-sudo tcpdump -i EXPIFACE1 -w $(hostname -s)-net-unreachable.pcap
+sudo tcpdump -i eth1 -w $(hostname -s)-net-unreachable.pcap
 ```

 on "romeo".
 While `tcpdump` is running, open a second terminal to "romeo" and in that terminal, use `ping` to send an ICMP echo request to IP address 10.10.10.100: